Lemuel Shaw: Personal life

 On January 6, 1818, Shaw married Elizabeth Knapp, daughter of Josiah Knapp of Boston.
 She died in 1822, leaving a son and a daughter, Elizabeth, who became the wife of author Herman Melville.
 He was the nephew of Shaw's former fiancée.
-In 1847, the year of his marriage to Elizabeth, Melville dedicated his Polynesian novel, Typee, to Lemuel Shaw).
-Shaw also may have been the model for Captain Vere in ‘’Billy Budd’’, due to his unflinching application of the harsh fugitive slave law.
+In 1847, the year of his marriage to Elizabeth, Melville dedicated his Polynesian novel, Typee, to Lemuel Shaw.
+Shaw also may have been the model for Captain Vere in Billy Budd, Sailor (An Inside Narrative), due to his unflinching application of the harsh fugitive slave law.

 On August 29, 1827, Shaw married Hope Savage, daughter of Dr. Samuel Savage of Barnstable; they had two sons.

 Widely read in English literature, Shaw was also attracted by new mechanical processes and was a member of many learned and charitable societies.
 He was a fellow of Harvard College from 1834 until his death, and an overseer from 1831 to 1853, two offices rarely united.

 Shaw was elected a member of the American Antiquarian Society in 1855.

 Resignation and death

-After his resignation from the bench, his health failed, and he died within a few months.
+After his resignation from the bench in 1860, his health failed, and he died within a few months.
 He was buried in Mount Auburn Cemetery.